 Make sure that you have root privilege and that you have a current backup of all data.

 Use the metastat command to view the status of the RAID-1 volume and associated submirrors.

 # metastat mirror-name

-Use one of the following methods to replace a submirror.
+Use one of the following methods to replace a slice in a submirror.

 From the Enhanced Storage tool within the Solaris Management Console, open the Volumes node.
 Choose the mirror.
 Then, choose Action⇒Properties and click the Submirror tab.
 Follow the onscreen instructions.
 For more information, see the online help.

 Use the following form of the metareplace command to replace a slice in a submirror:

 # metareplace mirror-name component-name

 mirror-name is the name of the volume to create.